paulosergio-s/kiklos/README.md

 # KIKLOS
 paulosergio-s.github.io

 Fantasy world under construction.
-This is going to become a interactive story using javascripp and HTML.
+This is going to become a interactive story using javascript and HTML.
 Welcome to the world of **KIKLOS!**